-One of the biggest reasons people bought timeshare was that you had your holiday planned year after year.
+One of the biggest reasons people bought timeshare was because it meant that the annual holiday was pre-planned year after year.
 By paying your initial payment and continuing maintenance fees you are able to go to your timeshare unit year after year without the stress of searching online or in travel agents for your perfect getaway.
-The only thing you had to do was arrange your flights to get across to your timeshare.
+The only thing you had to do was arrange your flights.

-Flight prices can change on a daily and even an hourly basis.
-This is to encourage the consumer to purchase the flight as soon as possible, flight companies know that nobody wants to miss out on ‘rock bottom’ prices.
+Flight prices can change on a daily, and even hourly, basis.
+This is to encourage the consumer to purchase the flight as soon as possible.
+Flight companies know that nobody wants to miss out on ‘rock bottom’ prices.

-Even if you are lucky in getting a great price for your flights on the days that you need to travel, you then have to start considering all the hidden extras that these ‘budget’ airlines then charge you for.
-It’s not as simple as just booking the flight, you need to think about all the chargeable extras, such as – do you want to guarantee that all your traveling party are able to sit together?
+Even if you are lucky enough to get a great price for your flights on the days that you need to travel, you then have to start considering all the hidden extras that these ‘budget’ airlines then charge you for.
+It’s not as simple as just booking the flight, you need to think about all the chargeable extras, such as – do you want to guarantee that all your travelling party are able to sit together?
 Will you need extra leg room?
 Is hand luggage enough or do you need a suitcase to go into the hold?
 Do you need priority boarding?

 All these extras soon add up, making the initial price that grabbed your attention to begin with, no longer so cheap.

 All the ‘budget’ airlines have their own prices for any of the extras mentioned above.
-Ryanair have hit the headlines once again with more changes expected to be in place by November 2018, this comes just a few short months after the last changes to their baggage policy, which came in force January of this year.
-Ryanair have cited the changes will prevent flight delays but more skeptical travelers believe the changes are only to line the pockets of the airline.
+Ryanair has hit the headlines once again with more changes expected to be in place by November 2018, this comes just a few short months after the last changes to their baggage policy, which came in force January of this year.
+Ryanair has cited that the changes will prevent flight delays but more sceptical travellers believe the changes are only to line the pockets of the airline.

 If you decide you use any of the ‘budget’ airlines, it is always recommended that you read all the fine print before deciding which company is offering the best deal.

-If the cost of your timeshare is already causing you financial difficulties then flight costs really aren’t going to help you but there is something that you can do about it.
+If the cost of your timeshare is already causing you financial difficulties then flight costs really aren’t going to help you, but there is something that you can do about it.
 Contact Timeshare.Lawyer today on 0800 023 9032 to discuss how you can release yourself from the restrictions and financial responsibilities that timeshare brings.
 Maybe a timeshare exit is just what you need…